Skip to main content

 A private equity firm targeting a healthcare technology company ($600M proposed valuation, 8.0x revenue) commissioned cybersecurity diligence that surfaced:

-• Incomplete HIPAA compliance - missing Business Associate Agreements with 12 vendors, inadequate PHI access controls
+• Incomplete HIPAA compliance, missing Business Associate Agreements with 12 vendors, inadequate PHI access controls

 • 312 unpatched critical vulnerabilities in production systems, including several with active exploit toolkits